MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 You can also achieve holistic monitoring with a combination of [infrastructure monitoring capabilities](https://docs.microsoft.com/azure/azure-stack/azure-stack-monitor-health) that are included in Azure Stack.
 These capabilities help you view health and alerts for an Azure Stack region and the [Azure Monitor service](https://docs.microsoft.com/azure/azure-stack/user/azure-stack-metrics-azure-data) in Azure Stack, which provides base-level infrastructure metrics and logs for most services.

-If you've already invested in Operations Manager, use the Azure Stack management pack to monitor the availability and health state of Azure Stack deployments.
-This includes regions, resource providers, updates, update runs, scale units, unit nodes, infrastructure roles, and their instances (logical entities comprised of the hardware resources).
-It uses the Health and Update resource provider REST APIs to communicate with Azure Stack.
+If you've already invested in Operations Manager, use the Azure Stack management pack to monitor the availability and health state of Azure Stack deployments, including regions, resource providers, updates, update runs, scale units, unit nodes, infrastructure roles, and their instances (logical entities comprised of the hardware resources).
+This management pack uses the Health and Update resource provider REST APIs to communicate with Azure Stack.
 To monitor physical servers and storage devices, use the OEM vendors' management pack (for example, provided by Lenovo, Hewlett Packard, or Dell).
 Operations Manager can natively monitor the network switches to collect basic statistics by using SNMP.
 Monitoring the tenant workloads is possible with the Azure management pack by following two basic steps.
 Configure the subscription that you want to monitor, and then add the monitors for that subscription.

 ## Next steps